alexlawrence/reznik/README.md

 The main functionality is the generation of a list of all modules and their individual dependencies.
 This list can be flattened for implicit dependencies and it can also be inverted.
-Possible output formats are JSON, HTML, dot and plain text (which is heavily optimized for own use case).
+Possible output formats are JSON, dot, plain text (which is optimized for own use case) and an HTML module browser.
-The HTML renderer generates a module browser with a simple search functionality.

 ####Code checks